Unlocking [CLS] Features for Continual Post-Training: Abstract

 \section{Abstract}

-Class-incremental learning requires models to continually acquire knowledge of new classes without forgetting old ones.
-Although pre-trained models have demonstrated strong performance in class-incremental learning, they remain susceptible to catastrophic forgetting when learning new concepts.
-Excessive plasticity in the models breaks generalizability and causes forgetting, while strong stability results in insufficient adaptation to new classes.
-This necessitates effective adaptation with minimal modifications to preserve the general knowledge of pre-trained models.
-To address this challenge, we first introduce a new parameter-efficient fine-tuning module ‘Learn and Calibrate’, or LuCA, designed to acquire knowledge through an adapter-calibrator couple, enabling effective adaptation with well-refined feature representations.
-Second, for each learning session, we deploy a sparse LuCA module on top of the last \texttt{[CLS]} token just before the classifier, which we refer to as ‘Token-level Sparse Calibration and Adaptation’, or TOSCA.
-This strategic design improves the orthogonality between the modules and significantly reduces both training and inference complexity.
-By leaving the generalization capabilities of the pre-trained models intact and adapting exclusively via the last token, our approach achieves a harmonious balance between stability and plasticity.
-Extensive experiments demonstrate TOSCA’s state-of-the-art performance while introducing \textasciitilde{8} times fewer parameters compared to prior methods.
+Continual learning requires models to integrate new classes or domains over time while preserving previously acquired knowledge.
+Within this paradigm, foundation models often achieve strong performance, but they still remain subject to the stability–plasticity trade-off, where excessive plasticity leads to forgetting of prior knowledge, and excessive stability constrains the adaptation.
+This necessitates an effective post-training strategy that introduces minimal yet functional modifications.
+To address this challenge, we first introduce a new parameter-efficient fine-tuning module ‘Learn and Calibrate’, or LuCA, designed to acquire task-specific knowledge through an adapter-calibrator couple, enabling well-refined feature representations.
+Then, for each task, we deploy a sparse LuCA module on top of the last classification token \texttt{[CLS]} just before the classifier, which we refer to as ‘Token-level Sparse Calibration and Adaptation’, or TOSCA.
+By leaving the generalization capabilities of the foundation models intact and adapting exclusively via the last token, our approach achieves a harmonious balance between stability and plasticity while reducing both training and inference complexity.
+We demonstrate that TOSCA yields state-of-the-art performance while introducing \textasciitilde{8}$\times$ fewer parameters compared to prior methods.
+The code is available at \url{https://github.com/muratonuryildirim/tosca}.